jia1/jia1.github.io/content/posts/adding-my-sites-to-cloudflare.md

 Steps for Namecheap:

 - Login
-- Click the "Manage" button to the right of your domain name
+- Click the "Manage" button to the right of your domain name in the domains table
-- In the "Domain" tab, change "Nameservers" option from whatever it was to "Custom DNS"
+- In the "Domain" tab, change the "Nameservers" option value from whatever it was to "Custom DNS"
 - Do your thing!

 Steps for Netim: